linuxserver/docker-paperless-ng/README.md

 More info at [paperless-ng](https://github.com/jonaswinkler/paperless-ng).
 For convenience this container provides an alias to perform administration management commands.
 Available administration commands are documented upstream [here](https://paperless-ng.readthedocs.io/en/latest/administration.html) and can be accessed with this container thus: `docker exec -it <container_name> manage <command>`.
 For example, `docker exec -it paperless manage  document_retagger -tT`.

+### Creating your first user

+You can create your first user using `docker exec -it paperless-ng manage createsuperuser` and following the on screen instructions.

 ## Usage

 Here are some example snippets to help you get started creating a container.